nih-cfde/training-and-engagement/docs/Tutorials/cfdebot_website_editing.md

 1. Check preview website [here](https://cfde-published-documentation.readthedocs-hosted.com/en/preview).

 1. To keep these changes, you need to request a reviewer for the PR to the "master" branch the cfde-bot created in the `published-documentation` repo.
-After approved, merge changes and check that the changes are on the 'latest' version of the website!
+After approved, merge changes and check that the changes are on the "latest" version of the website!